 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Sotera, Argo, and National Vision and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Feb.
+NEW YORK, Feb.
 03, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Sotera Health Co.
-(NASDAQ: SHC), Argo Blockchain Plc, Inc. (NASDAQ: ARBK), and National Vision Holdings, Inc. (NASDAQ: EYE).
+SHC, Argo Blockchain Plc, Inc. ARBK, and National Vision Holdings, Inc. EYE.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: Pursuant to the November 20, 2020 IPO; Pursuant to the March 18, 2021 SPO; and/or November 20, 2020 - September 19, 2022